 All the plasma samples were screened for anti-AIV antibodies by competitive ELISA using the ID Screen® Influenza A Antibody Competition Multispecies (FLUACA, Innovative Diagnostics, France) kit targeting the nucleoprotein (NP) of AIVs (which is highly conserved across lineages).
 A subset of samples, including all the anti-AIV antibody positive samples plus a subset of randomly selected anti-AIV antibody negative samples, were screened for anti-H5 antibodies by ELISA using the ID Screen® Influenza H5 Antibody Competition (FLUACH5, Innovative Diagnostics, France) kit targeting the H5 haemagglutinin protein.
 Analyses were conducted following the manufacturer's instructions.
-Results were recorded as percent of competition (% competition; of the kit antibodies vs the sample antibodies), which is based on the measured optical densities (OD) and calculated as % competition= ODSample/mean(ODPlate control-), and then corrected for interplate variations based on a linear regression conducted on a set of samples replicated across plates.
+Results were recorded as percent of competition (% competition; of the kit antibodies vs the sample antibodies), which is based on the measured optical densities (OD) and calculated as % competition= ODSample/mean(ODPlate control-), and checked for interplate variations based on a linear regression conducted on a set of samples replicated across plates.
 Hence, % competition negatively correlates with the concentration of antibodies present in the samples.
 We thus expressed antibody levels as % inhibition= 100-% competition.
 Negative values were set to zero, so the final values ranged from 0% (low antibody level) to 100% (high antibody level).
 Individual samples were considered seropositive (i.e., have antibodies in their blood serum) if antibodies targeting a given antigen were detected, with the positivity threshold being set at competition ≥ 55% for anti-AIVs antibodies and 50% for anti-H5 antibodies as per the manufacturer’s instructions.
 It is recommended to consider doubtful the samples falling just below these thresholds (between 50-55% for anti-AIV antibodies and between 40-50% for anti-H5 antibodies).
 To simplify the calculation of seroprevalences while being conservative (i.e., limit the risk of false-positive for antibody detection), we considered these doubtful samples as seronegative.
 This concerned a very small proportion of the samples (27/2,814 for anti-AIV antibodies and 28/518 for anti-H5 antibodies), and, more broadly, most of samples fell clearly above or below the positivity thresholds (Figure 3).
 Finally, to validate the results of these immunoassays, we analysed a subset of samples by indirect ELISA using the ID Screen® Influenza H5 Indirect (FLUH5S, Innovative Diagnostics, France) kit targeting the H5 haemagglutinin protein and an anti-chicken IgY secondary antibody previously validated in seabirds61.
 The results obtained from the competitive and indirect ELISAs aligned, strengthening our confidence in the outputs of the immunoassays (

 Extended Data Figure 9b).